sihaohuanguc/sihaohuanguc.github.io/README.md

 # News
 1. A new co-authored paper was published online on Nov 1st!
 Congrats to the first author, Chris!
 So glad to work with all the colleagues on it!
+2. I will be the TA of the *Advanced Molecular Biology* course at UChicago in winter 2023 quarter!

 # Contact
 Email: sihaohuang1024@gmail.com